DigeeX/raider/README.md

 # What is this

-This is a tool designed to test authentication for web applications.
+This is a framework designed to test authentication for web applications.
 While web proxies like [ZAProxy](https://www.zaproxy.org/) and [Burpsuite](https://portswigger.net/burp) allow authenticated tests,